eeshaprakarsh/hack-853-cardconnect/README.md

 # Hackathon(853) Backend API
-A Node.js + Express + MongoDB backend for managing financial transactions with **geospatial support**.
-Built with Yarn Plug'n'Play (Zero Install) and ES Modules.
+A Node.js + Express + MongoDB backend for managing Credit Card transactions with **geospatial support**.
+Built with Yarn Plug'n'Play and ES Modules.

 ## Features